openstack-archive/refstack/doc/refstack.md

 ####Configuration file preparation

 - Make a copy of the sample config and update it with the correct information of your environment.
-Example of config file available in etc directory.
+Example of config file with default values available in etc directory.
+Note value of `connection` in `database` section should be corrected.

 ####Database sync